SAFETY POLICY AND AIRGUN LAW.

 You cannot shoot within 50 feet of the centre of a road, or footpath, where walkers may object.

-From 14 to 18, you can shoot at a club, or over a farmer’s land, as long as you have permission.
-(It’s a good idea to get third party insurance, and written permission from the land owner; dog walkers or hikers may see you, and report you to the police.)
+From 14 to 18, you can shoot at a club, or over a farmer’s land, if you have permission.
+(It’s a good idea to get third party insurance, and written permission from the landowner; dog walkers or hikers may see you and report you to the police.)
 Our club insurance covers you to shoot at any recognised target club.

-The legal power limit for air rifles is 12 foot pounds, (an old measurement,) or 16 joules.
-For a pistol it’s 6 fpe, or 8J.
+The legal power limit for air rifles is 12-foot pounds, (an old measurement,) or 16 joules.
+For a pistol it’s 6-foot pounds, or 8J.
 The club has a chronograph to test the power of your rifle.
-If it’s over the limit, you have to take it to a gunsmith to make it legal.
+If it’s over the limit, you must take it to a gunsmith to make it legal.

-From 14 to 18, when transporting an air rifle in a public place, you have to be supervised by an adult, over 21.
+From 14 to 18, when transporting an air rifle in a public place, you must be supervised by an adult, over 21.

 Section 21 of the Firearms Act 1968, says that anyone who has served a prison sentence of up to three months is banned from owning an air rifle for 5 years.
 For more serious offences, there may be a lifetime ban.